What is significant?

 Why is it significant?

-The Victorian Arts Centre is of architectural significance as a major work by noted Australian architect, Roy Grounds, who, together with his former partners Robin Boyd and Frederick Romberg, was one of the most influential architects of his generation, pioneering modernist design.
-Together with the gallery, the Arts Centre occupied much of his time from the 1960s to 1980s.
-Grounds significance as an architect was confirmed when he was awarded the RAIA Gold Medal in 1968 and was knighted the same year.
+The Victorian Arts Centre is significant as a major work of noted Australian modernist architect Roy Grounds, who, together with his former partners Robin Boyd and Frederick Romberg, was one of the most influential architects of his generation, pioneering modernist design and changing Victorias built environment.
+Together with the gallery, the Arts Centre occupied much of his time from the 1960s to his death in 1981.
+Grounds importance as an architect was recognised when he was awarded the RAIA Gold Medal in 1968 and was knighted the same year.
+[Criterion H]